Easy Ham Bone Soup with Beans and Vegetables – Crockpot, Instant Pot, or Stovetop

 Did you make this recipe?Mention @anoregoncottage or tag #anoregoncottage!

-Note: this recipe was originally published in February of 2010 and has been updated with all new photos, formatting, and printable recipe.
-Enjoy!
+This recipe was originally published in February of 2010 – it has been updated in 2017.

 Leave a Reply